 A: YES!
 These veterans go to the top of the list for the next flight as part of our TLC Program.
 Not only are World War II veterans given this top priority, but ANY terminally ill veteran who has never been able to visit his/her memorial, is given the same priority under our TLC Program.
-Please click on the Special Programs link on this site or contact us for additional information.
+Please visit the Special Programs page or contact us for additional information.

 Q: What if the veteran is on oxygen or will need a wheelchair?

-You must completely disclose medical information on your application.
-Please inform us of all your medical conditions, special medical/medicine needs, mobility and above all, you must inform your doctor of the rigors of the one day trip to Washington DC and get his/her permission for you to participate.
+A: You must completely disclose medical information on your application.
+Please inform us of all your medical conditions, special medical/medicine needs, mobility and above all, you must inform your doctor of the rigors of the one day trip to Washington, D.C. and get their permission for you to participate.

 Q. Are there any stairs to climb?